cocopo-codes/dbtTestExamples/README.md

     dbt test --data

     dbt test --schema

+Or, run all tests for a specific model:

+    dbt test --models statistics

 ### I already know dbt, can I just jump in?
 Sure!
 Just be sure to connect Big Query to this dbt project after you've cloned it, and reconfigure any custom changes.